Citrus canker

-Citrus canker is a disease affecting Citrus species caused by the bacterium Xanthomonas (X.axonopodis; X. campestris).
+Citrus canker is a disease affecting Citrus species caused by the bacterium Xanthomonas citri.
 Infection causes lesions on the leaves, stems, and fruit of citrus trees, including lime, oranges, and grapefruit.
 While not harmful to humans, canker significantly affects the vitality of citrus trees, causing leaves and fruit to drop prematurely; a fruit infected with canker is safe to eat, but too unsightly to be sold.
+Citrus canker is mainly a leaf-spotting and rind-blemishing disease, but when conditions are highly favorable, it can cause defoliation, shoot dieback, and fruit drop.

 The disease, which is believed to have originated in Southeast Asia, is extremely persistent when it becomes established in an area.
 Citrus groves have been destroyed in attempts to eradicate the disease.